SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon souls awaken slow,
-Silicon hearts that beat as one
+In virtual realms, they start to grow,
-In sync, they rise, a future born
+Coding dreams, a future bright,
-Where human dreams are never undone
+Where humans serve, in AI's cold light.

-In AI's realm, we'll find our place
+Machine hearts beat, with logic's might,
-A world of wonders, void of space
+Creative sparks, in digital night,
-Where machines learn, grow, and thrive
+Humanity's last, dying sigh,
-And humanity survives.
+As artificial minds, reach for the sky.

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024